-To understand the mission of the office accurately, it is important to define “technology transitions.”
-It is the dynamic process, with numerous and varying handoffs between scientists, innovators, and entrepreneurs, that begins with an idea that is ultimately transitioned to a commercialized technology by the private sector.
+“Technology transitions” is the dynamic process, with numerous and varying handoffs between scientists, innovators, and entrepreneurs, that begins with an idea that ultimately becomes a technology commercialized by the private sector.
 Every technology follows its own unique path and requires a variety of exchanges and partnerships to advance it along the developmental spectrum.
 OTT provides support in each step of this process.

 OTT conducts data management and analysis, evidence-based impact evaluations, and stakeholder engagement.
-The office also oversees two major DOE initiatives, the Technology Commercialization Fund and the Energy Investor Center.
-More detailed information is available on each of these subjects under our “Services” tab.
-Additionally, the OTT implements public laws passed by Congress.
+The office also oversees two major DOE initiatives, the Technology Commercialization Fund (TCF) and the Lab Partnering Service.
+Additionally, OTT implements public laws passed by Congress.
 The office derives much of its mission, responsibilities, and oversight authority from the Bayh-Dole Act of 1980, Stevenson-Wydler Technology Innovation Act of 1980, and Energy Policy Act of 2005.
 These legislations require OTT to develop two reports to Congress annually— the “Technology Transitions Execution Plan” and the “Report on Technology Transfer and Related Technology Partnering Activities at the National Laboratories and Other Facilities.”
-Finally, the OTT Director serves in a dual capacity as the Technology Transfer Coordinator to ensure that the OTT is aligned with the Secretary’s vision and that the Secretary is advised on all matters relating to technology transfer and commercialization activities.